-In connection with the opening of Wynn Palace, the DICJ authorized 100 new table games for operation at Wynn Palace, with 25 additional table games authorized for operation on 1 January 2017, and a further 25 new table games for operation on 1 January 2018, for a total of 150 new table games in the aggregate.
-In addition, we have and will continue to transfer table games between Wynn Palace and Wynn Macau, subject to the aggregate cap.
-As at 30 June 2020, we had a total of 325 table games at Wynn Palace and 331 at Wynn Macau.
-The mix of VIP table games, mass table games and slot machines in operation at Wynn Palace and Wynn Macau changes from time to time as a result of marketing and operating strategies in response to changing market demand and industry competition.
-Failure to shift the mix of our games in anticipation of market demands and industry trends may negatively impact our operating results.
+As at 30 June 2021, we had a total of 317 table games at Wynn Palace and 322 at Wynn Macau.
+The mix of table games in operation at Wynn Palace and Wynn Macau changes from time to time as a result of marketing and operating strategies in response to changing market demand and industry competition.
+Failure to shift the mix of our table games in anticipation of market demands and industry trends may negatively impact our operating results.